Hyperparameter Transfer Enables Consistent Gains of Matrix-Preconditioned Optimizers Across Scales: Hyperparameter Transfer for Matrix-Preconditioned Optimizers

 \subsection{Hyperparameter Transfer Under Compute-Optimal Scaling}

 We now investigate how to scale the hyperparameters in the compute-optimal setup \citep{hoffmann2022training, kaplan2020scaling}.
 We use the FineWeb dataset tokenized with the GPT-2 tokenizer, and train each model for 20 tokens per parameter.
-We detail the experiment setup in \Cref{app:co-experiments}.
+We use a fixed block size of 512 and detail the experiment setup in \Cref{app:co-experiments}.

-\paragraph{\mup\ Approximately Stabilizes the Optimal Learning Rate.} Despite violating \mup's assumption of $\Theta(1)$ training steps, we find \mup\ still improves the stability of the learning rate landscape along and the optimal learning rate (\Cref{fig:compute-optimal-lr-wd} left), in contrast to SP where the optima shift significantly to the left.
+\paragraph{\mup\ Approximately Stabilizes the Optimal Learning Rate.} Despite violating \mup's assumption of $\Theta(1)$ training steps, we find \mup\ still improves the stability of the learning rate landscape and the optimal learning rate (\Cref{fig:compute-optimal-lr-wd} left), in contrast to SP where the optima shift significantly to the left.
 While the optimal learning rates aren't exactly invariant, transferring the optimal learning rate found on the base $D=256$ model leads to near-optimal performance with \mup\ up to $D=2048$.
 Spectral normalization leads to slightly better performance than \mup\ and reduces learning rate sensitivity.

 While our results align with findings in \citep{dey2025don,busbridge2025distillation,mcleish2025gemstones} on the effectiveness of \mup\ in the compute-optimal regime, the larger-scale, higher-resolution sweeps done in \citet{everett2024scaling} using Adam found that \mup\ can considerably overshoot the learning rate.
 Therefore, while we observe a clear advantage of \mup\ over SP, we caution that more careful scaling studies may be needed to determine how the optimal learning rate scales in the compute-optimal regime if width varies by more than a factor of $10,$ such as by fitting a power-law correction \emph{on top of} \mup.